 Born in Brabant in around 1040, Arnold of Soissons was a career soldier in his youth and an amateur brewer, before he took the cloth.

-During one outbreak of sickness, Arnulf advised the local people to avoid consuming water, in favor of beer, which advice effectively saved lives.
+During one outbreak of sickness, Arnulf advised the local people to avoid consuming water, in favor of beer, and this effectively saved lives.

-Join us for classes on home brewing, cider, small beer, history of monastic breweries, and cooking with beer recipes!
-See full class schedule here.
+Join us for classes Online via Zoom on home brewing, cider, small beer, history of monastic breweries, and cooking with beer recipes!
+See full class overview here.

 - Brew along brewing Quick Beer, by Lord Sigvard Ölfúss